sebastianrothbucher/vaadin-html5-widgets/README.md

 ```
 There is a sample app available - pls. find the details below.

-Feel free to share your insights, thoughts and feedback via PR or to sebastianrothbucher AT googlemail DOT com
+Feel free to share your insights, thoughts and feedback!

 ## Some cool input types